bitburner-official/bitburner-src/markdown/bitburner.codingcontract.attempt.md

 string

-If the attempt was successful, a reward description string.
-If the attempt failed, an empty string is returned instead.
+A reward description string on success, or an empty string on failure.

 ## Remarks